What you Need to Know

 If your levels are too low, you need to raise the humidity level using a humidifier to increase the moisture in the home.

 If your humidity is too high, you risk having moisture seep into the wood which will cause it to swell.
-Once this occurs, pressure builds up between the planks which cause cupping or warping resulting in edges that are raised on each board and centers that are lower than the edges.
+Once this occurs, pressure builds up between the planks which cause cupping or warping resulting in edges that are raised on each board and centres that are lower than the edges.

-If your levels are too high use a dehumidifier or turn on the air conditioning.
+If your levels are too high, use a dehumidifier or turn on the air conditioning.